qgis/QGIS-Documentation/source/docs/training_manual/complete_analysis/analysis_exercise.rst

 * Show all the :guilabel:`Streets` again:

-  * Right-click on the layer in the :guilabel:`Layers list`.
+  * Right-click on the layer in the :guilabel:`Layers` panel.
   * Select :guilabel:`Query`.

 * In the :guilabel:`Query` dialog that appears, click the :guilabel:`Clear`